KULeuven-Diepenbeek/osc-course/content/ch3-introCPU/2_functions.md

     * f2() would use 0x200 as return address, 0x201 - 0x220 for parameters, 0x221 for return value
     * etc.

-    **Positive**: no risk over overwriting _(except when using recursive functions, see below)_
+    **Positive**: no risk over overwriting _(except when using recursive functions, see exercises)_

     **Negative**: huge memory requirement.
 Each function needs to know which memory locations other functions will use before being able to call them.

  As we've said above, option 2 is impractical.
 But option 1 would only allow us to call a single function at a time... _or would it_?

- As we define the problem above, **the real problem is NOT re-using memory location; it is potentially overwriting data in them**.
+ As we defined the problem above, **the real problem is NOT re-using memory locations; it is potentially overwriting data in them**.

  As such, if we can find a way to re-use the same memory locations without overwriting them, we've found our solution!
 {{% /notice %}}